 Although clearly a werewolf tale, the creature of Werewolf of London is more man than beast.
 The Wolfman’s monster walks like a man but otherwise is a wild animal, savagely preying upon its victims and racing through the countryside like a mad beast.
 By contrast, Werewolf of London presents a werewolf that is driven not by animal impulses but by the darkest side of human emotion: jealousy and resentment.
 The creature resembles and acts more like Mr. Hyde than a traditional werewolf, and that casts the film in an entirely different light than its successor.

 Werewolf of London is significantly darker and grittier than The Wolfman and in many ways more sophisticated.
 Although it uses similar time-lapse photography trickery in several transformation scenes, for example, Dr. Glendon’s first transformation is much more cleverly done: while walking through his laboratory, a series of camera occlusions trigger his step-by-step transformation.
 While not as “cutting edge” (this was 1935, remember) as the time-lapse trick, it’s much more impactful and shocking.
-Watch that initial transformation in the first few seconds of this clip (0:00 – 0:11:
+Watch that initial transformation here (sorry about the ridiculously long ad!):